10 Things to Do Before Delivery Day

 Decide where baby is going to sleep: Babies don’t need much their first few weeks, but one thing they definitely need is a place to sleep.
 Make sure your bassinet, co-sleeper, etc. is set up and ready for baby’s arrival!

 Wash all the baby clothes: And prepare to stare at all the tiny pajamas and onesies and totally have “a moment.”
 Yes, you will have a baby in those tiny t-shirts very soon!
 Practically speaking, you’ll be glad you washed and sorted all the clothes ahead of time so you’re ready when your baby needs to be changed three times before 10AM.

 Make freezer meals and a stash of healthy, one-handed snacks: When you’re sleep-deprived and figuring out your new routine with baby home, the last thing you want to stress about is trying to cook dinner.
 Have a few freezer meals prepped and ready and stock your pantry with healthy snacks you can eat easily with one hand (think almonds, dried fruit and protein bars).
-You can also designate a friend to set up a if that’s something you’re comfortable with.
+You can also designate a friend to set up a meal train if that’s something you’re comfortable with.

 Waterproof your bed (yes, we said YOUR bed, not the baby’s): For starters, you’d hate to ruin your nice mattress if your water breaks while you’re sleeping.
 The more likely scenario, though, is that your post-baby night sweats will soak through your sheets and down to your mattress.
 We hope someone has given you the heads up on night sweats.
 If not… you’re welcome.